nicolaiarocci/nicolaiarocci.com/content/post/sqlite-foreign-key-constraints-are-disabled-by-default.md

 The quick fix was to add `"foreign keys=true;"` to our connection string.
-Alternatively, the application can also use a `PRAGMA foreign keys = ON;` statement to activate them once the connection is established, but it doesn't make sense, as we need constraints active throughout the connection's life.
+Alternatively, the application can also use a `PRAGMA foreign keys = ON;` statement to activate them once the connection is established, but it doesn't make sense, as we need constraints active throughout the connection's lifecycle.